sahibammar/momd/Documentation/Replication/README.md

 - Conflicts might occur and, when they do, you need the ability to detect and resolve them.
 - The application requires net data change rather than access to intermediate data states.
 For example, if a row changes five times at a Subscriber before it synchronizes with a Publisher, the row will change only once at the Publisher to reflect the net data change (that is, the fifth value).

+Merge replication allows various sites to work autonomously and later merge updates into a single, uniform result.
+Because updates are made at more than one node, the same data may have been updated by the Publisher and by more than one Subscriber.
+Therefore, conflicts can occur when updates are merged and merge replication provides a number of ways to handle conflicts

 **References**

 https://docs.microsoft.com/en-us/sql/relational-databases/replication/merge/merge-replication?view=sql-server-ver15